TransatAR-Dev-Team/TranslatAR/README.md

 ### Running Tests Locally

 1. Ensure you are inside the correct service's directory with its corresponding `venv` activated.

+2. Ensure all dependencies are installed.

+    ```bash
+    pip install -r requirements.txt
+    ```

-2. Run the tests using `pytest`:
+3. Run the tests using `pytest`:
     ```bash
     pytest
     ```